-Sixty Years of Excellence
+Sixty-one Years of Excellence

 The Raleigh School began in 1952 as a parent cooperative preschool.
 The school was founded by a small group of Raleigh families seeking progressive, non-sectarian education for their preschool children.
 They sought a school that welcomed everyone regardless of race, ethnicity or creed.
 They believed strongly in the importance of parental involvement in the school.
 Parent participatory schools existed at that time in many parts of the country, but not in Raleigh.